Herseninstituut/FYD_Matlab/README.md

 (Matlab has its own mysql client since 2020, which can also be used to access a mysql database but its usage differs from this implementation.)

-### Using Datajoint (dj) to acess and retrieve metadata
+### Using Datajoint (dj) to access and retrieve metadata
 Datajoint makes it a lot easier to access and retrieve data from the FYD database.
 use [datajoint](https://docs.datajoint.io/)
 Datajoint is an addon in matlab and a module in python.
 In matlab, go to APPS, select 'Get more Apps'.
 Search for Datajoint, add.

 I've created a function called: initDJ to make it easier to start working with datajoint.
 Call with the identifier for your lab.
 For example ```initDJ('somelab')```
 If you don't know the name of your lab, just run the previous line and you will see a list of lab names that are valid.

 You may enter a vlaid name but still get an error because you do not have a credentials file.
 Ask one of your labmembers or contact me get your credentials file.

 The first time you run initDJ it will create a schema for your lab.
 DJ requires a class folder with table definitions (an example, +yourlab, is included).

-When you get a successful connection we can start using it.
+When you get a successful connection we can start using Datajoint.
 To understand what can be retrieved, look in the +yourlab folder.
 Here you see a list of tables from which metadata can be retrieved.
 See if this works by simply typeing; ```yourlab.Projects```
 You should see an abbreviated view of this table.

 Retrieving records follows this pattern; ```records = fetch(yourlab.Projects);```
 But can be a lot more complex and even use sql like queries;
 ```records = fetch(yourlab.Sessions & 'SELECT subject Like "LM%"', '*')```